-Prickly Pear Cactus makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
+Eastern Prickly Pear Cactus is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
 Because of its spreading habit of growth, it is ideally suited for use as a 'spiller' in the 'spiller-thriller-filler' container combination; plant it near the edges where it can spill gracefully over the pot.
-Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
-Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.
+Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.
 Be aware that in our climate, most plants cannot be expected to survive the winter if left in containers outdoors, and this plant is no exception.
 Contact our experts for more information on how to protect it over the winter months.